-- Calendar Real property taxes are levied annually by the Board of Education no later than September 1.
-Taxes are collected during the period September 1 through November 30 annually. - Enforcement Uncollected real property taxes are enforced by the City of Troy (the City) and the County of Rensselaer (the County).
+- Calendar Real property taxes are levied annually by the Board of Education no later than August 1.
+Taxes are collected bi-annually from August 1 to August 31 and February 1 to February 28 without penalty. - Enforcement Uncollected real property taxes are enforced by the City of Troy (the City) and the County of Rensselaer (the County).
 An amount representing all uncollected real property taxes must be transmitted by the City and County to the District within two years from the return of unpaid taxes to the City and County.